 50 Famous Indian Food Dishes

-Due to India’s great geographical diversity, it has variety in the climatic conditions and hence every state has its own staple food crops which produces a variety of food cultures.
+Due to India’s great geographical diversity, it has variety in the climatic conditions and hence every state has its own staple food crops which produce a variety of food cultures.

 In India, there is a belief that every good work starts with sweetness.
 So let’s start the article by exploring some famous Indian sweets –